Flameis/CS362-Team3/project-docs/Beaver_Botanica.md

 * How to upload and identify plants.
 * How to use social features (liking, flagging, commenting).

-We will also implement a small help guide within the website itself.
-It will contain contextual help within the site, tooltips that explain features, and an FAQ section explaining common issues.
+We will also implement a small help guide on the website itself.
+It will contain contextual help, tooltips explaining features, and an FAQ section explaining common issues.

 ### Admin Documentation
-Admin documentation is important to include to assist administrators in managing data, moderating content, and overseeing system security.
+It is important to include administrative documentation to assist administrators in managing data, moderating content, and overseeing system security.
 We will provide a PDF or website version of an Admin Guide, which will include:
 * How to verify and moderate user submissions.
 * How to handle flagged content.
 * Managing user roles and permissions.